Sarexra/Lung_repair/README.md

 Code and data for the manuscript "Tidal  ventilation induces divergent repair responses in lung epithelial cells and fibroblasts mediated by IL-6  signalling"
 The folder contains the following files:

-- "Lung_repair.R": R script used to load and process all the data files described below, which are required to be in the same directory.
+- "Lung_repair.R": R script used to load and process all the data files described below.
 All the analyses and figures shown in the manuscript are generated with this script.

 - "Wound_healing_BEAS.xlsx": Raw data used to quantify the wound healing assay in BEAS-2B cells supplemented with BALF from MV or CPAP patients.